lividhen/Klipper-Ender-3-V3-KE/README.md

 I will give instructions on using a pi pico as a debug probe and a pi 4.

-Install the pi (debugger firmware)[] to your pi pico.
+Install the pi [debug probe firmware](https://github.com/raspberrypi/debugprobe) to your pi pico.
 Solder wires to or plug wires into the pin headers of GND, GP2 and GP3 on your pi pico.
 Open up the bottom of your printer and on the control board look to the right of the header of the long rainbow ribbon cable used for serial connections you will see some pins.
 Four of those pins are used for SWD (serial wire debug).
 Solder GND on the pico to GND on the board, GP2 on the pico to CLK on the board, and GP3 on the pico to DIO on the board.
 You may also need a way to ground the NRST pin on the board.

 Now that your debug probe is set up use a micro USB to USB A cable to plug the pico in to your pi. cd to the directory containing gd32f3x.cfg and run ` ` to launch the openocd server just barely after you turn the printer on, as the version of klipper from creality disables SWD at startup.
 If it gives an error saying unable to read IDR try again or ground the NRST pin.